Home of English Grammar

 2. Each of my sisters loves me.

-3. They all helped one another
+3. They all helped each other / one another .

-4. The two brothers quarreled with each other
+4. The two brothers quarreled with each other .

-5. I am not as tall as he is
+5. I am not as tall as he is.

-6. Your need is greater than mine
+6. Your need is greater than mine .

 7. That child of yours has broken my window again.